 Advanced nursing practice of newborn through adolescence of health maintenance/promotion, clinical diagnosis and management of common childhood illness, behavioral, developmental problems.
 Advanced knowledge of human growth, development, family dynamics, community resources, collaborative relationships.
 Integrated clinical practicum.
-Prerequisites: NURSE 7140 or NURSE 7310.
+Prerequisites: NURSE 7140.
 Offered every fall.

 N8425 Participatory Approaches for Health and Health Systems (3 cr)